thetosy/speaker-encoder-model/README.md

 Implemented a transformer-based speaker recognition system using Pytorch.

 The model is trained on [LibriSpeech](https://www.openslr.org/12) and evaluated on Equal Error Rate (EER)
+### Update model hyperparameter

+open `config.py` to edit and adjust the necessary model parameters as needed

 ### Train a model

-you can start training a speaker encoder model by running:
+Run:

 ```
 python3 encoder.py
 ```

-Update `config.py` to adjust parameters
+To begin training the model on train data specified by path `TRAIN_DATA_DIR` in `config.py`

 Once training is done, the trained model will be saved to disk, based on the path specified by `SAVED_MODEL_PATH` in `config.py`.